smarty/changelog/cloud/international-autocomplete-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 2.2.34 - 2026-09-16
+- To be deployed throughout the day.
+- Added language parameter.
+  - language=latin (removes diacritics)
+  - language=native (allows all native diacritics)
+  - language="" (returns the Countries native default)  Note: Canada default is latin so if you want French diacritics you must specify native.

 ## 2.2.33 - 2026-07-14
 CHANGES:
 -  Palau (PW/PLW) and Federated States of Micronesia (FM/FSM) are no longer supported by this API and are now served by US Autocomplete.
 Please route these requests to US Autocomplete API.